Competition of Density Waves and Superconductivity in Twisted Tungsten Diselenide

 An example that stands out for its control over a large parameter space is the twisted homo-bilayer TMD Tungsten Diselenide (t\WSe{}), where a correlated insulator occurs for a broad range of twist angles ($\theta\approx4^\circ\dots5.1^\circ$) as function of carrier density and interlayer displacement field~\cite{wang2020correlated,ghiotto2021quantum}.
 Theoretically, the twist angle and displacement field affect the relative interaction and kinetic energy scales, but also the location and strength of singularities in the density of states (van Hove singularities), and it was pointed out that there is a correspondence between regions of large density of states and insulating behavior.
 The additional observation of zero resistance states~\cite{wang2020correlated} in its immediate vicinity stimulated a debate about possible superconductivity and the underlying mechanisms~\cite{PhysRevB.104.195134,wu2022pair}.

 An unbiased investigation of the electronic phases of t\WSe{} has so far remained elusive.
-In this letter, we provide such an analysis of the spin-orbit coupled triangular moir\'e Hubbard model for t\WSe{} in the weak to intermediate coupling regime using functional renormalization group (FRG) techniques.
+In this letter, we provide such an analysis of the spin-orbit coupled triangular moir\'e Hubbard model for t\WSe{} in the intermediate coupling regime \append{--- relevant for experimentally accessible twist angle regimes~\cite{andy2021hartree} ---} using functional renormalization group (FRG) techniques.
 Within the FRG, all electronic instabilities are treated on equal footing, providing us with a tool that can resolve the competition of various electronic correlations.
-In particular, the FRG can reveal unconventional mechanisms for superconductivity from repulsive interactions.
+In particular, the FRG can reveal unconventional mechanisms for superconductivity from repulsive interactions in an unbiased manner for the full \textit{ab-initio} inspired and material-specific t\WSe{} model.
+Thereby it substantially goes beyond previous Hartree-Fock studies~\cite{andy2021hartree} and parquet renormalization group approaches~\cite{PhysRevB.104.195134}.

 We perform large-scale simulations of the doping and displacement-field parameter space and find instabilities towards a variety of density waves around fillings that correspond to Van Hove singularities, which are flanked by pairing instabilities.
 The wave vectors of the density waves are generally incommensurate and evolve with the displacement field as they follow the nesting vectors of the Fermi surface, which is in line with a previous Hartree-Fock study concentrating on commensurate cases~\cite{andy2021hartree}.
 We find that fluctuations of the density waves mediate attraction in pairing channels of mixed parity in wide parameter regimes and predict the corresponding SC order to be either of mixed $s/f$-wave character for strong doping or of mixed $d/p$-wave character for moderate doping with a preference to form topological $d+id/p+ip$ combinations in the ground state.